The City's 2015-16 Adopted Budget information is online (the Adopted Budget in Brief will be published in July).

-There are four significant steps in a budget process:
+These are some significant steps in a budget process:

 - In April and May, the Budget Committee deliberates on the Proposed Budget.

 - July 1 – Implementation of the FY 2014-15 Budget - adopted by the City Council on June 3, 2014.
 The services and projects within the Adopted Budget are implemented.